 It is important that you make it clear to your future employer, so they also lessen their expectations.
-Believe me, there are a lot of understanding and generous clients out there.
+Believe me, there is a lot of understanding and generous clients out there.
 You just have to find your right match.
 You know, just like in love.
 Alright, let’s not go there.
 Let’s talk about that some other time.

 – Make a work schedule and be firm with it.

 You sure have a definite school schedule so work on that.
 Look at your free time.
 Consider also the time you are going to do school stuff after classes.
 Put that into consideration before coming up with a final work schedule.

 I believe it is important that you create a work schedule even before applying for a job so that when you go through the interview process, you know what to tell your prospective client.
 You can also manage his or her expectations.
 Also, it is a good way so both of you could come up with a solid work schedule.